mjimenezj/Portfolio/Projects/Project_1/README.md

 *I hope you enjoyed the reading as much as I did :)*

-You can view the full code with all the details and comments here:📙[Project 1 - Jupyter Notebook](https://github.com/mjimenezj/Portfolio/blob/main/Projects/Project_1/Project_1.ipynb)
+You can view the full code with more details and comments here:📙[Project 1 - Jupyter Notebook](https://github.com/mjimenezj/Portfolio/blob/main/Projects/Project_1/Project_1.ipynb)

 Marcos.